States that Employ the Most HVAC Workers

 The state of Washington is another example.
 Western Washington tends to be gray, chilly, and often rainy.
 Eastern Washington is hot in the summer, cold in the winter, and dry most of the year.
 The economy is diverse, with a substantial interest in tech and engineering plus agriculture.
 At a commercial level, companies like Microsoft, Boeing, or Amazon require specialized systems to keep equipment at the proper temperature.

 Another factor is relative economic strength.
 States with industries doing well generally have higher rates of construction and a higher demand for HVAC professionals.
-For example, WalletHub (2019) placed Washington as having the strongest economy of all the states.
-Utah was second, followed by Massachusetts.
+For example, Statista placed California as having the strongest economy of all the states.
+Texas was second, followed by Florida, New York, and Illinois.

 Overall, each state has a unique combination of economic prosperity, job opportunities, and weather patterns that may make them ideal locations for HVAC/R professionals.